kstenerud/technicalsourcery/blog/content/posts/line-lengths.md

 **C++:**
 {{< figure src="linecounts-cpp.png" >}}

+C++ really pushes the line lengths, but that's to be expected given how verbose templates are.

 **Go:**
 {{< figure src="linecounts-go.png" >}}

 **Java:**
 {{< figure src="linecounts-java.png" >}}

+Java is slightly higher than C and Go, but overall relatively stable.

 **Objective-C:**
 {{< figure src="linecounts-objc.png" >}}